padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 ## DIY

-A Sentinel-2 image surface reflectance product obtained from the Earth Engine catalog is given as: **COPERNICUS/S2_SR_HARMONIZED/20220516T012721_20220516T013105_T52LGK**.
-A client interested in identifying cleared lands would like to understand the distribution of the dominant land cover classes.
-Classify the image into five land cover classes, includingg cleared-land, burnt-land, forest, farm-land, and water, exploring k-means clustering and CART algorithms.
+A Sentinel-2 image surface reflectance product obtained from the Earth Engine catalog is given as: **COPERNICUS/S2_SR_HARMONIZED/20240428T013701_20240428T013722_T52LGL**.
+A client interested in identifying cleared lands would like to understand the dsitribution of the dominant land cover classes.
+Classify the image into six land cover classes, including cleared-land, burnt-land, forest, farm-land, water, and mines, using k-means clustering the CART algorithms.

 ## Conclusion

 In this activity, unsupervised and supervised classification algorithms, k-means clustering and the classification and regression decision tree algorithms, were explored.
 A Sentinel-2 surface reflectance product was analysed, while visually assessing the performance of the classifiers.
 Next, quantitative assessment evaluation of the classifer will be carried out.
-Also, the spatiale extent of the surface types will be computed.
+Also, the spatial extent of the surface types will be computed.